 For now it sure looks like UIKit is taking the win here.
 This is no surprise, as UIKit is much more mature compared to SwiftUI.
 But each year SwiftUI is getting better.
 On top of that, Apple is clearly flagging SwiftUI to be the future of development on all Apple platforms.
 Widgets have to be written in SwiftUI even.

 This summer Apple sent a clear message, SwiftUI and Swift is the future of development on Apple's platforms.
-Right now SwiftUI and UIKit are both valid at this point in time.
+Right now SwiftUI and UIKit are both valid frameworks to use at this point in time.
 Both frameworks are a lot of fun to work with.
 And I am sure you can build amazing things regardless of which framework you choose.
 But head the message by Apple.
 SwiftUI, this is the way.

 Let us know if you have any guidelines yourself that you think are a valuable addition to the above list.
 Reaching out on Twitter to our account @getstream_io is the easiest way.